SU-HSDO/suhumsci/docroot/themes/humsci/humsci_basic/readme.md

   }
 ]
 ```
+Before running Backstop for the first time you will need to create an `.env` file.
+Copy the contents in `docroot/themes/humsci/humsci_basic/.env-sample` and place them in your `.env` file.
+Add the basic auth credentials.
+They can be found in 1Password under `Stanford Basic Auth`.

+Visual regression testing should be completed bi-weekly at the end of each sprint.
+To get the best results, sync your local environment against staging before running Backstop.

+1. Go to the [staging environment](https://sparkbox-sandbox-stage.stanford.edu/).
+Take note of which theme (Colorful or Traditional) and color pairing is on staging and update your local environment to match.
+1. Cd the `humsci_basic` directory.
+1. Run `npm run backstop:init` to save a copy of the Backstop config to `./backtop/backstop.js`.
-1. Run `npm run backstop:init` to generate reference images, in our case reference is production:
+1. Run `npm run backstop:reference` to generate reference images, in our case reference is staging.
 1. Run `npm run backstop:test` to run the tests.
 1. Backstop will open an HTML page that contains the report which highlights errors.
 _Note: Differences in content will also be reported as failures._